j23414/SCINET-GEOSPATIAL-RESEARCH-WG/content/5-Session5-ml-tutorial.md

 **Step 3: Run a notebook**

-* You should now see a folder (file system extension on the left hand side of JupyterLab) titled *SCINET-GEOSPATIAL-RESEARCH-WG*.
+* You should now see the file session5_machine_learning.ipynb (in the file system extension on the left hand side of JupyterLab, you may have to click 'refresh')
-* Navigate to */SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/*
+* Double click the session5 file to open it
-* Open session5_machine_learning.ipynb
 * Select the py_geo kernel (upper right corner in the notebook)
 * Execute blocks of script by clicking the "play" icon in the notebook or typing Shift+Enter

+* If you used git clone to get the tutorial Navigate to *~/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session5_machine_learning.ipynb*

 <br><br>